berkborazan/letterboxdratingremover/README.md

 # letterboxdratingremover
-Greasemonkey script for Removing Letterboxd Ratings
+Greasemonkey script for removing Letterboxd ratings from the films page.